 Please also make sure you have access to at least an additional USD $200 (or equivalent) as an ‘emergency’ fund, to be used when circumstances outside our control (ex. a natural disaster) require a change to our planned route.
 This is a rare occurrence!

-It is not customary in New Zealand or Australia to tip service providers, but if you do experience outstanding service it is good to do so.
+It is not customary in New Zealand to tip service providers, but if you do experience outstanding service it is good to do so.
 Such service would only usually be in places like quality restaurants and it would be very rare that you would tip more than 10%.
 Unless specifically asked to do so at the time (by your CEO) – do not tip your local guides.
 Also at the end of each trip if you felt your G Adventures Chief Experience Officer did an outstanding job, you may consider a small tip – but it certainly isn’t expected.

 - Waiheke Island Excursion (45-130NZD per person)